blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

               name: "<STACK_NAME>_ALERT_ENCRYPTION_GLOBAL_SALT"

     ```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.

 ##### 3. Manage Certificates.
 This is an optional step.
 Confirm if custom certificates or a certificate store need to be used.